 “By saying no to terrorism, killings and violence we now say no to the wish of some groups of people to mock people’s religious feelings, the patriarch said after a liturgy he served in the cathedral of Christ the Savior on Sunday, which was St. Tatiana’s Day in Russia (the All-Russian Students Day) commenting on the publication of cartoons of Prophet Muhammad by the French weekly Charlie Hebdo.

-The patriarch said the publication led to terrorist attacks in France, in which innocent people were killed.
-At the same time, he criticized attempts to justify the journalist behavior with freedom of speech.“How could they join people who sympathize with victims of terrorism and the protection and justification of horrible blasphemy in one protest!” he said.
+“How could they join people who sympathize with victims of terrorism and the protection and justification of horrible blasphemy in one protest!” he said.

 Patriarch Kirill said freedom ends “where human ugliness, tasteless, immorality, and destruction of the moral nature of man begins.”